Accretion-to-jet energy conversion efficiency in GW170817: Jet energy in GRB 170817A

-As our fiducial estimate of $E_\mathrm{K,jet}$ we use the posterior from \citet{Ghirlanda2019}, which accounts for the uncertainty on all parameters and is based on multi-wavelength afterglow fitting including the VLBI centroid motion.
-The posterior is shown by the red line in Figure~\ref{fig:jet_energy_posterior}, which compares it to several estimates from other authors.
+For our fiducial estimate of $E_\mathrm{K,jet}$, we used the posterior from \citet{Ghirlanda2019}, which accounts for the uncertainty on all parameters and is based on multi-wavelength afterglow fitting, including the very-long-baseline interferometry (VLBI) centroid motion.
+The posterior is shown by the red line in Fig.~\ref{fig:jet_energy_posterior}, which compares it to several estimates from other authors.